tpuschel/duality/core/README.md

 `(λ (_ : Int) -> Int) <: (1 -> Int) <: (λ (_ : Int) ~> Int)`

-Each individual subtype check makes sense, but taken together it means that a situation can arise where one can take a positive type map and treat it like a negative one, something we explicitly try to avoid.
+Each individual subtype check makes sense, but taken together mean that a situation can arise where one can take a positive type map and treat it like a negative one, something we explicitly try to avoid.

 Mirroring the approach to the (T-Map) problem above, we split (E-Map) into positive and negative versions.